Marquette University Student Media: Staff

 MUTV was started by students and continues to be student run.
-It is led by the Executive Director, as selected by the Student Media Board at the end of each academic year.
+It is led by the executive director, as selected by the Student Media Board at the end of each academic year.
 As of 2014, MUTV is an outlet of the Marquette Wire, Marquette Student Media.
-The current Executive Director is Andrew Amouzou.
+The current executive director is Hope Moses.

 Production

 MUTV production is based on the second floor of Johnston Hall at Marquette University.

 Studio 7

 Studio 7 is a 2-story, 30' x 45' sound stage with fifteen mobile lighting grids for easy light placement and focusing.

 Studio 6

 Studio 6 is a single-story, 20' x 25' studio with a stationary lighting grid.
 In the summer of 2017, a wrap-around green screen cyc wall was installed, preparing for the installation of Ross Video virtual set technology.

 Remotes

 In the early days of MUTV, Big Fred and Little Fred were remote trucks that enabled MUTV to go shoot events such as Marquette men's basketball games.
 The trucks were hand-built by the engineers and students, one of them originally being a used bread truck.
 MUTV broadcast Men's Basketball on a tape delay since a microwave transmitter was not available.
 3/4" tape was driven from the Milwaukee Arena to Johnston Hall.
 A microwave transmitter was eventually purchased, but it was almost immediately struck by lightning and rendered useless.
 In the late 1970s, live remotes were done from the Helfaer Sports complex, Wilson Park ice arena, and in front of LaLumiere Hall, the school's dedicated languages building.

 A remote fly-pack was built at the start of the 2006–2007 school year, utilizing equipment replaced during that summer's digital upgrade.
 The kit was a valuable tool for MUTV, allowing them to do remotes once again.
 The kit has traveled to the Al McGuire Center, Bradley Center, Weasler Auditorium, Varsity Theater, and Alumni Memorial Union to broadcast sporting events, political debates, and other events.
 The students utilized both the equipment in the fly-pack and equipment in the Johnston Hall control rooms (video and CG support) to make the broadcasts successful.
 Video is sent to Johnston Hall over a network of fiber optic converters placed in key buildings on the Marquette campus.
 A telephone link between intercom systems allows seamless communication between the remote and Johnston Hall.

 The remote fly-pack was eventually upgraded with a Blackmagic Design ATEM production switcher, enabling HD broadcasting remotely.
 As the facilities in Johnston Hall were still standard definition, remote broadcasts weren't able to utilize that equipment.
 In the fall of 2017, MUTV acquired a Comrex LiveShot to enable remote cameras as well as an easier way to route remote broadcasts back to Johnston Hall.
 With Johnston Hall's recent renovations, live remotes are now able to be routed directly to the control room, where MUTV staff are able to assist in live replays and on-screen graphics.